Tuesday, July 15, 2014

 It turns out that there is an extremely complex interaction between our cells and the microbes that will alter nutrients status, immune programming, detoxification, and so much more.
 Without forming a relationship with these "Good Bugs", we are incomplete.

-Please join me tonight Tuesday, July 15th at 5:15pm PST for a free one hour webinar with some awe-inspiring data and practical concepts that tie it all together.
+Please join him tonight Tuesday, July 15th at 5:15pm PST for a free one hour webinar with some awe-inspiring data and practical concepts that tie it all together.

 Here's a neat video primer I found that lays the framework for understanding this complex topic: